ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 -   The entire surface of the plane is therefore the periodic repetition of the region $[0, 1] \times [0, 1]$ (*tile pattern*).

-# Parameterization of the Plane
+# Parameterization of the plane

 <center>![](./media/textured-plane.png)</center>